Chart Color Schemes

 Molong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Molong, as per the latest Census data, 84.4% of dwellings were houses while 15.7% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's figures of 88.7% houses and 11.4% other dwellings.
-Home ownership in Molong stood at 42.1%, with mortgaged properties making up 36.0% and rented dwellings comprising 21.8%.
-The median monthly mortgage repayment in the area was $1,600, lower than Non-Metro NSW's average of $1,700.
-The median weekly rent figure in Molong was recorded at $270, compared to Non-Metro NSW's $315.
-Nationally, Molong's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Molong's dwelling structures, as per the latest Census, consisted of 84.4% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had 88.7% houses and 11.4% other dwellings.
+Home ownership in Molong was at 42.1%, with mortgaged dwellings at 36.0% and rented ones at 21.8%.
+The median monthly mortgage repayment was $1,600, below Non-Metro NSW's average of $1,700.
+Median weekly rent in Molong was $270, compared to Non-Metro NSW's $315.
+Nationally, Molong's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing